jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Critical value

 The critical value depends on the shape of distribution.
-It is the line on the distribution graph splitting "normal"
+It is the line on the distribution graph splitting "normal" values from "unusual" values.
+The probability of all the  unusual values should be is a point on the test distribution that is compared to the test statistic to determine whether to reject the null hypothesis

 If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.